 I was a head coach for 11 years (6 in OR; 5 in UT).

 Overall, I want to see true clash and I usually judge on the flow.
 Strong, crystallized voters can win me over though.
 I am fine with progressive cases (and sometimes prefer them if they are creative while maintaining logical appeal), as long as you are able to defend them aptly and you still truly attack your opponent's case and contentions.
 And don't lose enunciation.

-I have judged LD at Nationals and have had a student compete at Nationals in LD twice.
+I have judged LD at Nationals and have coached National competitors.
 I prefer traditional, but can roll with progressive.